Bijesse/Relicstaurants-bugged/README.md

 1. Open a new Terminal or Command Prompt window and navigate to the **simulator** directory
 2. Install [Python3](https://www.python.org/downloads/) via the Terminal or Command Prompt
-3. Install Selenium and Webdriver via the Terminal or Command Prompt with `pip3 install webdriver-manager selenium`
+3. Install all necessary software via the Terminal or Command Prompt with `pip3 install -r requirements.txt`
 4. Navigate into the **simulator** directory
 5. run `python3 simulator.py`